 Cookies are small pieces of information, stored in simple text files, placed on your computer by a website.
 Cookies can be read by the website on your subsequent visits.
 The information stored in a cookie may relate to your browsing habits on the web page, or a unique identification number so that the website can ‘remember’ you on your return visit.

 Statistical and analytical information from cookies provides us with general and not individually specific information about the number of people who visit this website; the number of people who return to this site; the pages that they visit; where they were before they came to this site and the page in the site at which they exited.
 This information helps us monitor traffic on our website so that we can manage the site's capacity and efficiency.
-It also helps us to understand which parts of this site are most popular, and generally to assess user behaviour and characteristics in order to measure interest in and use of the various areas of the site.
+It also helps us to understand which parts of this site are most popular.